 Understanding what the data means and how it was collected and stored lets companies make decisions about future actions that will affect their overall strategy.

 You’ll also have to problem-solve because you will most likely work with interconnected disparate systems.
 And the platforms you’re tasked with using may be connected by a skillful IT department or cobbled together hastily.

 This one seems obvious, but realize that such skills need to be wide-ranging.
 Everything from Excel, SQL, R, or Python programming to getting the printer to work right may be knowledge sets you need to have.

 Having the analytics tools to handle large datasets, both literally and figuratively, gives you value.
 Companies may also look for certifications that prove you have the training and education they’ll want.

-You’re going to have to present your findings to people who will probably not be as computer-savvy as you are.
+You’ll have to present your findings to people who will probably not be as computer-savvy as you are.
 They need the data, but they also need to understand the data.

 If you’re a good public speaker who can distill complex ideas and big data analysis projects into simple concepts, you’ll be able to give your company what they want.

 Since you may be required to oversee people as a part of project management duties, your communication ability needs to be top-notch.